Woodstock Union High School (Vermont)

-Woodstock Union High School was established in 1854 and is located in Woodstock, Vermont.

 Located on Woodstock Union High School's campus, the Union Arena Community Center serves as the home ice for Woodstock's boys and girls high school ice hockey teams.

 Woodstock Union High School (WUHS) is a mid-sized public secondary school located in Woodstock, Vermont, United States.
 As a member of the Mountain Views Supervisory Union (formerly the Windsor Central Unified Union School District), the school serves seven towns: Barnard, Bridgewater, Killington, Plymouth, Pomfret, Reading, and Woodstock.
 In addition, WUHS receives tuition students from other surrounding towns such as Hartland, Ludlow, Pittsfield, Sharon, Stockbridge, and Weathersfield, among others.
 The institution is accredited by the New England Association of Schools and Colleges.
 Woodstock serves approximately 385 High School students and 190 Middle School students in grades 8 and 7.

 School history and overview

 Woodstock's first public high school opened January 16, 1854.
 This opening was less than a year after the town, at its annual meeting, had voted to build the school.
 The land, purchased in April 1853, was on a knoll below Linden Hill.
 The current high school, built in 1957, sits on approximately 40 acre of land along the Ottauquechee River just west of the village of West Woodstock on U.S. Route 4.
 In 2023 school and community members proposed that a new school building be built.
+On 2026 Town Meeting day, 61% of voters approved a $112 million bond issue to support the building of a new school.